shashankpanthri/Face-Detection/Haar cascades/README.md

 ----------------------------

 1. This method is not very accurate and requres a certain scenario i.e. face looking directly at the camera to work.
+2. The reason it is working fairly well here is because we added some additional arguments to the default model to make it more accurate.
+ If this was the default model, the accuracy would have been a lot less.
-2. The biggest drawback is that it gives a lot of false positives i.e. detecting a face where there is no face.
+3. The biggest drawback is that it gives a lot of false positives i.e. detecting a face where there is no face.
-3. Another big drawback is that it requires the face to be the most prominent in the picutre i.e. the face should be the biggest part of the photo.
+4. Another big drawback is that it requires the face to be the most prominent in the picutre i.e. the face should be the biggest part of the photo.
-4. As discussed above, it does not work with non-frontal images.
+5. As discussed above, it does not work with non-frontal images.

 ----------------------------
 ### Best use case for Haarcascade Classifiers